TensorSpeech/TensorFlowASR/terraform/kaggle/lm/README.md

 session, and Kaggle kills the kernel rather than saving what it had.
 Start with `max_lines` and `epochs` small enough to finish, confirm the weights are usable, and scale up from there.

+**A run that is cut short loses everything by default.** `/kaggle/working` starts empty on every run, and `train_lm` only writes the weights once `fit` returns — so a kernel killed at the session cap leaves nothing behind.
+Set `kaggle_model_handle` and the training state is checked into a Kaggle model after each epoch and pulled back at the start of the next run, so re-pushing continues rather than restarts.
+Uploading needs write credentials the notebook does not have by default: attach your Kaggle API token as a Secret so `KAGGLE_USERNAME` and `KAGGLE_KEY` are set.
+Without them the upload is skipped with a warning and training carries on.

 This is why `wait_for_completion` defaults to `false`: turning it on ties up a terminal for the whole run, and interrupting a blocked `apply` leaves the push recorded in state while you have no idea what the kernel is doing.
 Waiting is most useful for a short run you want to fetch